Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Stable rank of

 and therefore, together with \eqref{large-n-0} and \eqref{small-larger-set}, for any $\mu\in\mathcal M_1(X, \Gamma)$ and $i=0, 1$,

-This proves Property \ref{property-2-lem}, as desired. \end{proof}
+This proves Property (\ref{property-2-lem}), as desired. \end{proof}

 \begin{lem} Let $\Gamma$ be an infinite discrete amenable group, and let $(X, \Gamma)$ be a minimal topological dynamical system with the (URP).
-Let $\lambda>0$ be arbitrary, and let be mutually disjoint non-empty open sets together with such that Let $K\subseteq\Gamma$ be a symmetric finite set.
+Let $\lambda>0$ be arbitrary, and let be mutually disjoint non-empty open sets and a finite family in $\Gamma$ such that Let $K\subseteq\Gamma$ be a symmetric finite set.
+Let $N>0$ be arbitrary.